SchweizerischeBundesbahnen/scion-workbench/resources/site/getting-started/workbench-application-platform/getting-started.md

 The platform provides the concept of an application manifest to facilitate this entry-point invocation paradigm.
 Thus every application has a manifest which lists its capabilities and intents.
 Typically, the manifest is deployed as part of the application.

 #### Capability
 A capability represents a feature which an application provides.
 It is of a specific type and has assigned a qualifier.
 The qualifier is used for logical addressing so that other applications can invoke it without knowing the provider nor the relevant entry point, if any.
 A qualifier is a dictionary of key-value pairs.
-It is allowed to use the wildcard character (*) as qualifier value or as qualifier key.
+It is allowed to use the wildcard characters (\*) and (?) as qualifier value. (\*) means that some value has to be provided, whereas for (?) the entry value is optional.

 > For example, if an application provides a view to editing some personal data, the qualifier could look as follows: `{entity: 'person', id: '*'}`.\
-Other applications can invoke this capability by issuing an intent matching the capability's qualifier, with any value allowed for the 'id'.
+Applications can invoke this capability by issuing an intent matching the capability's qualifier, with any value allowed for the 'id'.\

+> For example, if the application provides a single view to edit or create a person, the qualifier could look as follows: `{entity: 'person', id: '?'}`.\
+Applications can invoke this capability by issuing an intent without an id for creation (`{entity: 'person'}`), or with an id for editing (`{entity: 'person', id: 1}`).

 Some capabilities define an entry point URL if showing an application page.
 Using placeholders in URL segments is possible.
 When invoked, they are replaced with values from the intent qualifier.